edgedb/edgedb/docs/guides/auth/oauth.rst

 Start the PKCE flow
 -------------------

 Your application server creates a 32-byte Base64 URL-encoded string (which will be 43 bytes after encoding), called the ``verifier``.
 You need to store this value for the duration of the flow.
 One way to accomplish this bit of state is to use an HttpOnly cookie when the browser makes a request to the server for this value, which you can then use to retrieve it from the cookie store at the end of the flow.
-Take this ``verifier`` string, and then hash it with SHA256, and then base64url encode the resulting string.
+Take this ``verifier`` string, hash it with SHA256, and then base64url encode the resulting string.
 This new string is called the ``challenge``.

 .. code-block:: javascript